 Proceeds from TAE20 will enable Horry County Disabilities and Special Needs to develop and extend the art program to offer additional art classes but enhance the individual’s opportunity to also engage in state-wide community art exhibitions.

 PLEASE READ THE INSTRUCTIONS CAREFULLY!

 Pay special attention to the materials, size and mediums requirements described below.
 Artwork that does not meet these requirements will be unfortunately rejected.

-*Please note, the above-mentioned information will be shared on Twitter, Facebook, and on exhibition labels.
+4) Include completed information* Print off the form which will be sent with the registration confirmation email and stick to back of card with the required information.
+Please also complete the exhibition label which will be exhibited with your card in BLOCK CAPITALS. *Please note, the above-mentioned information will be shared on Twitter, Facebook, Instagram and on exhibition labels.
 This is how we identify artists and their work and is an integral part of the process.
 If you do not want this information shared, please do not participate.

 NO JURY, NO THEME (OPEN EXHIBITION):